DasUnicorn/JunkMailCards/README.md

-That's a lot and people are most of the time surprised, so I decided to go public and realize a real tarot game, to show people the amount of sexual harassment in a quiet amusing way.
+That's a lot and people are most of the time surprised, so I decided to go public and realize a real tarot game, to show people the amount of sexual harassment in an amusing way.

 ----------------------